elastic/kibana/rfcs/text/0016_ols_phase_1.md

 ```

 ### 3.1.2 Schema
 Saved object ownership will be recorded as metadata within each `private` saved object.
-We do so by adding a top-level `accessControl` object with a singular `owner` property:
+We do so by adding a top-level `accessControl` object with a singular `owner` property.
+See [unresolved question 1](#81-accessControl.owner) for details on the `owner` property.

 ```ts
 /**